 - Rapid growth of developing countries (opportunity)

-This aspect of the PESTEL analysis refers to the social conditions that support or limit McDonald’s business.
-Social trends influence consumer behaviors and, in turn, affect the remote or macro-environment of the restaurant company and its revenues.
-The following social factors are relevant to this PESTLE analysis of McDonald’s Corporation:
+This PESTEL analysis aspect refers to social conditions and trends that can support or hinder the fast-food restaurant business.
+The social factors relevant to this PESTLE analysis of McDonald’s include:

 - Rising disposable incomes (opportunity)